inexorgame-obsolete/wiki-mirror/Build.md

   * version doesn't matter, although 2.x is preferred to 3.x
   * we need it for our package manager Conan
 * [Conan](https://www.conan.io)
-  * Our package manager
+  * Our C++ package manager for our dependencies
-    * through which we obtain all libraries Inexor depends on
+    * don't forget to add our Conan repository: `conan remote add inexor https://api.bintray.com/conan/inexorgame/inexor-conan`
 * [Node.js >= 6.9.1 + npm >= 3.0](https://nodejs.org)
   * This is the base for InexorFlex (our scripting environment)
   * npm (the node package manager) is usually included with node